Homas/ioc2rpz/docs/configuration.md

 By default ioc2rpz reads its configuration from `./cfg/ioc2rpz.conf`.
 This can be changed via the `DefConf` macro in `include/ioc2rpz.hrl` or by passing a custom path through the `CONF` environment variable in `config/sys.config.src`.

+**File permissions:** On startup and on every configuration reload (including `include`d files), ioc2rpz checks the configuration file's permissions and logs a warning if the file is world-writable.
+A world-writable config can be silently tampered with by any local user.
+The check is advisory and non-fatal — parsing continues — but you should restrict access with `chmod o-w cfg/ioc2rpz.conf`.

 ---

 ## Configuration Tuple Types